huggingface/blog/codellama.md

 ## How to use Code Llama?

-Codellama is available in the Hugging Face ecosystem, starting with `transformers` version 4.33.
+Code Llama is available in the Hugging Face ecosystem, starting with `transformers` version 4.33.
 Until `transformers` 4.33 is released, please install it from the main branch.

 ### Demo